ryan95f/yamlator/docs/schema_components.md

 }
 ```

 The regex type can also be nested in the `map` or `list` types.
-For example, when applied to a list allows for a collection of strings to be validated:
+For example, when applied to a list, it allows for a collection of strings to be validated:

 ```yaml
 roles: